marble-php/entity-manager/README.md

 Use Composer to install: `composer require marble/entity-manager`

-This library requires PHP 8.1.
+This library requires PHP 8.2.

 ### How to use

 1. All your entity classes should implement the `Entity` interface.
-For identifiers you may use the provided `SimpleId` or `Ulid` classes, or any other implementation of the `Identifier` interface.
+For identifiers you may use the provided `SimpleId` or Uid classes, or any other implementation of the `Identifier` interface.
 2. Create a class that implements `EntityReader` for every entity class that you want to fetch from your application code or from other readers.
 See [Fetching](#fetching) for more details.
 3. For every entity class, create a class that implements `EntityWriter`, unless such entities are